 I love the malas created by Canadian company, Tiny Devotions.
 Reason being, they usually include healing crystals as part of the design.
 So, I feel like their malas have double the potency!
 For future yoga teachers, I’ve custom picked the “Third Eye Mala” because the Lapis awakens your intuition and inner wisdom which is important when entering into and participating in a yoga teacher training program.
 The stones in this mala are also healing and calming so you will be fully set up for success in yoga school.

 The Desire Map by Danielle Laporte

 Pour yourself a glass of wine, light a candle, grab a pen, and go to town on this workbook.
 It’s impossible to open this guided journal and not feel instantly uplifted and inspired.
 Prepare to hash out all kinds of goodness, set goals, and get clear on your desires.
 Laporte wants you to really lock down how you “want to feel” so you can create clarity around your dharma (purpose).
-You can also do it on the daily with this Desire Map Day Planner or weekly with her Weekly Desire Map Planner.
+You can also do it on the weekly or daily with one of these Desire Map Planners.

 The Manduka Pro Mat

 This is one serious yoga mat.
 Durable, hefty, and boasting a lifetime warranty.
 This is the mat I teach from every single day.
 I love the thickness because it provides just enough padding for my knees without throwing off my balance in the standing postures.
 This mat also has no scent (unlike several of their competitors’ mats!).

 This is the yogi version of Frank’s Red Hot Sauce.
 Put this shit on everything.
 A traditional Australian remedy, this gel consists of fermented papaya and does wonders for the skin.
 I use it as lip chap (even better than Burt’s!), dry skin salve, and on small cuts.
 Whenever I travel, this natural wonder always comes with me.